What is Cross-Device Targeting and How Does it Help Retargeting Ad Campaigns?

 Cross-device targeting (also known as cross-device remarketing) lets you connect multiple devices to your advertising account.

-With cross-device targeting, you can show ads based on web or app activity across a variety of different devices.
+With cross-device targeting, you can show ads based on web or app activity across various devices.

 For example, if someone visited your website on their laptop but didn’t convert, you could show them ads when they’re on their smartphone—or even smart TV!